Celebrating Ten Years of JBH with Ten Stand-out digital PR campaigns

 Google One is their solution to the issue of long and complicated policies attached to their products.
 Our study has identified that the OnePlus 7 Smartphone had the shortest read-time for its small print (32 minutes), which could indicate that Google’s ‘keep it simple’ attitude to their user terms is filtering down.

-Using a combination of the Guardian and Mashable’s top tech lists for 2019, we selected the most popular gadgets and sourced their user agreements, terms of service, terms and conditions and privacy policies (whichever applied).
+Using a combination of the Guardian and Mashable’s top tech lists, we selected the most popular gadgets and sourced their user agreements, terms of service, terms and conditions and privacy policies (whichever applied).
 We collected the word counts for each, and determined the time taken to read to provide us with our top 10 list.